 Dealing with a death of an employee can be a tragic and challenging time.
 Fortunately, it is unlikely to happen that often so you shouldn’t have to deal with it regularly.

-When it does, however, not only have you lost a colleague, but your workforce will need to deal with the shock that it will have on the organisation, so it’s important to have clear HR policies in place to make this tough time as straightforward as possible for everyone involved.
+When it does, not only have you lost a colleague, but your workforce will need to deal with the shock.
+It’s important to have clear HR policies in place to make this tough time as straightforward as possible.

 It’s never a nice time and your focus is likely to be on many things, so here are a few steps that can help you along the way in dealing with the impact.